Merzasphor/MWSE/autocomplete/definitions/events/standard/activate/description.rst

 - When a door is used.
 - When an item is picked up.
 - When someone attempts to open a container.

-.. note:: See the `Event Guide`_ for more information on event data, return values, and filters.